Publish-header

 2024 Stewardship Program

 At the Fall Parish Assembly, we approved the 2024 Stewardship Goal of $275,000.
 We have hit this mark in the last couple of years, and we truly believe that with everyone’s support, we will hit that mark again.
-Now is the time to fill your 2024 pledge.
-Pledge Cards are at the candle stand, or click the link below to fill out the form online.
+Now is the time to submit your 2024 pledge.
+Pledge Cards are at the candle stand, or click the link below to complete the form online.
 Thank you for your support of the work of the Church.

 2024 Theme